 THE consideration of these cases must be prefaced in the reader's mind by the predominant fact that the patient's upper air-passages are more or less obstructed to the ingress and egress of air.
-The presence of obstruction to free respiration, varying in degree, but active to some extent in almost all cases of adenoid growths in the postnasal space, presents us with a subject for anæsthesia who differs from the normal healthy individual in a most important particular.
+The presence of obstruction to free respiration varying in degree, but active to some extent in almost all cases of adenoid growths in the post-nasal space, presents us with a subject for anæsthesia who differs from the normal, healthy individual in a most important particular.

 In view of the very high death-rate which at one time prevailed under the influence of chloroform for the removal of adenoid growths, a theory was advanced, and, indeed, obtained some footing, that a lymphatic diathesis existed in these patients, which was described as rendering them more prone to circulatory depression under chloroform than those in whom such glandular hypertrophies did not exist.
-Without expressing a definite opinion upon this question, as the subject is still sub judice, we may wisely regard the whole type of adenoid patient, with his slower intellect, deafness, congested upper air-passages, oral breathing, muco-purulent secretions, and arrested chest development, as one which is likely to exhibit unusual phenomena.
+Without expressing a definite opinion upon this question, as the subject is still sub judice, we may wisely regard the whole type of adenoid patient, with his slower intellect, deafness, congested upper air-passages, oral breathing, muco-purulent secretions, and arrested chest development, as one who is distinctly less likely to inhale or eliminate an anæsthetic as satisfactorily as the healthy being.

-Two salient features, however, present themselves

-in the asphyxial factors which are introduced in anæsthesia, and even during normal sleep, in the adenoid patient, (1) by the presence of the growth itself, and (2), at an operation, by blood and mucus, added to the intermittent interference with free respiration by the inevitable manipulations of the operator while working in the tidal airway.
+Two salient features, however, present themselves in the asphyxial factors which are introduced in anæsthesia, and even during normal sleep, in the adenoid patient, by the presence of the growth itself, and, at an operation, by blood and mucus, added to the intermittent interference with free respiration by the inevitable manipulations of the operator while working in the tidal airway.